IvoteSligte/winit_event_helper/README.md

             return;
         }

-        // returns true if the given key is being held if eh.key_held(VirtualKeyCode::Escape) {
+        // returns true when the given key goes from 'not pressed' to 'pressed' if eh.key_pressed(VirtualKeyCode::Escape) {
             *control_flow = ControlFlow::Exit;
         }